 We found 5 internists who accept Humana HMO Open Access Copay 100/1000 near Statesboro, GA.

-Dr. Hamilton Emokpae specializes in general internal medicine.
-He is an in-network provider for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-Dr. Emokpae is a graduate of the University of Benin School of Medicine.
-Dr. Emokpae (or staff) speaks the following foreign languages: Spanish and French.
+Dr. Hamilton Emokpae's medical specialty is general internal medicine.
+He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+He is a graduate of the University of Benin School of Medicine.
+Dr. Emokpae (or staff) speaks Spanish and French.

-Dr. Brian Moogerfeld specializes in general internal medicine.
-Dr. Moogerfeld is rated 4.0 stars out of 5 by his patients.
-He takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Brian Moogerfeld specializes in general internal medicine and practices in Statesboro, GA.
+Patient ratings for Dr. Moogerfeld average 4.0 stars out of 5.
+He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.